 The greatest Iranian Empire or Achaemenid Empire starts about 550 B.C.
-The great Cyrus was the founder of it was a descendant of the Achaemenid family.
+The great Cyrus was the founder of it and was a descendant of the Achaemenid family.
 He selected Susa, the ancient capital of Ilam, as his capital.
 This government is known as the cradle of Asian civilization in the ancient world.
 He captured different lands and expanded his Empire rapidly.

 |Pasargadae the capital of the Achaemenid Empire under the Great Cyrus (559–530 BC), who ordered its construction.

 Today it is an archaeological site and one of Iran's UNESCO World Heritage Sites.

 He was a young and energetic leader and was an intelligent & generous commander and strategist and was able to seize Lydia, Babylon, and other countries swiftly and announce himself as king of Anshan and Ilam.
 His prism of human rights was inscribed on a cylindrical tablet in Babylon in the year 538 BC.
 He showed this charter to all the tribes and proved to them his respect for all nations and religions.

 The Behistun Inscription one of Iran's UNESCO World Heritage Sites, meaning "the place of god" is a multilingual inscription and large